-DEBRIEFING REPORTS FROM BISMARCK SURVIVORS
+DEBRIEFING REPORT FROM BISMARCK SURVIVORS

 This document was translated from the German by Ulrich H. Rudofsky, and edited/reviewed by José M. Rico.